djcarrad/MobilityApp/README.rst

 the app uses a specific form of an asymmetric Lorentzian that conforms well enough to the derivative of most G(V_g) data we have tried.
 The important point is that only the peak coordinates are relevant!
-Therefore, it doesn't matter too much if the fit is poor at other Vg; as long as the fitting procedure finds the co-ordinates accurately, it's all good.
+Therefore, it doesn't matter too much if the fit is poor at other Vg; as long as the fitting procedure finds the peak co-ordinates accurately.
 But please check it's done a good job!!
 If it hasn't done a good job, play with the parameters until it does.
 If you really give up, but it's super obvious where the peak is (the human eye is a really good fitting tool), just write the values manually below the plot.
 However, it's not clear what the uncertainties should be in this case, so if you manually declaring the peak co-ordinates, the uncertainties in mobility and density are not calculated.

 Exported data
 ------------------------------------